mitranim/xhttp/readme.md

   * multiple arguments instead of one result
   * unnecessary "middleware" callbacks

 JavaScript forces callbacks for asynchonous actions.
 This alone is bad enough. _Multiple_ callbacks for one action borders on masochism.
-It causes people to invent additional "finally"-style callbacks just to hack around the fact they have branched prematurely. `xhttp` lets you have a single callback (see [`Xhttp`](#xhttpparams-fun)).
+It causes people to invent additional "finally"-style callbacks just to hack around the fact they have branched prematurely. `xhttp` lets you have a single callback (see [`request`](#requestparams-fun)).
 One continuation is better than many; it's never too late to branch!

 Other libraries spread results over multiple arguments (body, xhr etc.). `xhttp` bundles it all into a single value (see [Response](#response)), which is convenient for further API adaptations.
 Adding a [Promise-based](#promises) API becomes trivial.